Joel Zumaya: Record-setting fastballs

 During the 2006 season, Zumaya often threw pitches that were measured at or above the official record reading of 101 mph.
-On July 3, 2006, at McAfee Coliseum in Oakland, California, Justin Verlander, Joel Zumaya, and Fernando Rodney each threw multiple fastballs measured in at over 100 mph, becoming the first time in MLB history that three pitchers on the same team had done so during a game.
+On July 3, 2006, at McAfee Coliseum in Oakland, California, Justin Verlander, Zumaya, and Fernando Rodney each threw multiple fastballs measured in at over 100 mph, becoming the first time in MLB history that three pitchers on the same team had done so during a game.
 Just five games into the season, they became the first MLB team to have the same three pitchers throw over 100 mph in a season.
 On July 4, 2006, at McAfee Coliseum in Oakland, California, Zumaya threw a pitch measured at 103 mph, thus tying the "unofficial" record held by Mark Wohlers.
 Similarly, on May 20, 2006, Zumaya gave up a grand slam to Ken Griffey Jr. on a pitch that FSN Detroit's radar gun measured at 104 mph.

 Zumaya hit 104 mph on the Comerica Park radar gun on August 7 while pitching against Minnesota Twins infielder Nick Punto.
 Zumaya reached 101 mph or higher on five of six pitches during the at-bat.
 He also reached 103 mph during the Tigers' 4–3 playoff victory at Yankee Stadium on October 5, 2006; and also on October 10, 2006, during Game 1 of the ALCS in Oakland, against the A's.

 In an interview for Detroit radio station WRIF, former Tigers pitcher Denny McLain stated that he believed the numbers on stadium and television radar guns were inflated.
-However, he also claimed that Zumaya had the most consistently fast pitches he had seen in person since former Houston Astros Nolan Ryan and J. R. Richard.

 However, there is a new technology on the horizon that reads pitch speeds more accurately and does not inflate those numbers.
 It uses cameras and software to obtain the data.
 This new technology comes from Major League Baseball in its Advanced Media section.
 Part of Enhanced Gameday tracks pitch speed, break, and trajectory.
 One pitch registered on this was measured at 104.8 mph at release by Joel Zumaya.
 This was during Game 1 of the ALCS against Frank Thomas of the Oakland Athletics on October 10, 2006, at Oakland's McAfee Coliseum (other readings were at 103 mph; the slowest reading was 102 mph).

 After the 2006 season, The Bill James Handbook published a list of pitchers and the number of their pitches thrown at 100 mph or more.
 Zumaya led the major leagues with 233.
 Zumaya's average fastball was 98.6 mph, with 100+ mph fastballs coming one out of six pitches.

 In 2009 and 2010, Zumaya's fastball averaged 99 mph, according to Pitch f/x.

+Post-playing career

+After his baseball career, Zumaya had other careers distinct from baseball.
+In 2016, he worked as a fisherman.
+In 2019, Zumaya worked at the San Diego International Airport.
+He resides in Chula Vista, California.